 While you make the guava jam, wash and dry the pepper(s) well.
 Cut and discard the stem and cut pepper(s) in half, lengthwise.
 With the tip of a spoon, scrape and discard the seeds (if you want a hotter sauce, leave the seeds).
 Tip: to avoid accidents with hot fingers in your eyes, apply oil or olive oil to your hands after cutting the peppers — capsaicin, the substance responsible for burning, is fat-soluble.
 Then wash your hands with soap to remove the oil.

-Add the peppers and guava jam to a food processor and mix until smooth, adding a bit of water if you need to make it creamier.
+Add the peppers and guava jam - remove the cloves first! - to a food processor and mix until smooth, adding a bit of water if you need to make it creamier.

 As an alternative to the pepper you can also add Sriracha or another pepper sauce to taste.

 What about the Cheese buns?

 We call them pães de queijo (literally, cheese breads), but did you know that they are actually gluten free?
 Indeed, the flour that goes into these gooey, cheesy balls of goodness is in fact tapioca, which is technically a starch.
 You can find loads of recipes online (this is a great one) and they are not that difficult to make!